m42cx/docker-lilicoin-masternode/README.md

-terracoin masternode for docker
+lilicoin masternode for docker
 ===================

-Docker image that runs the terracoin daemon which can be turned into a masternode with the correct configuration.
+Docker image that runs the lilicoin daemon which can be turned into a masternode with the correct configuration.

-This image also runs [sentinel](https://github.com/terracoin/sentinel) (which is required for a masternode to get rewards) every minute as a cron job.
+This image also runs [sentinel](https://github.com/lilicoin/sentinel) (which is required for a masternode to get rewards) every minute as a cron job.

-If you like this image, buy me a coffee ;) 1GuggerownoWdKkMUA8C2ySkA8AK7Ucn7n
+If you like this image, buy me a coffee ;)

 Quick Start
 -----------